Lnk2past/lnk2past-matrix-portal-m4/README.md

 ## Setup

-Following the assembly and prep instructions [here](https://learn.adafruit.com/adafruit-matrixportal-m4/prep-the-matrixportal).
+Follow the assembly and prep instructions [here](https://learn.adafruit.com/adafruit-matrixportal-m4/prep-the-matrixportal).
 You will need to flash the board with the [bootloader](https://learn.adafruit.com/adafruit-matrixportal-m4/install-circuitpython).
 A known working version is included here, but you can download and test newer versions too.

 Once the board is configured, just copy the contents of [`./src`](./src) to the root of the board's drive (**do not include `src`, just its contents!**).
 If you plan on using the WiFi capabilities you will need to configure the `secrets.py` file with your 2.4Gz WiFi access point.